Shirin0511/Shirin0511/README.md

 Hi, I'm Shirin 👋

-AI Engineer specializing in -
+An AI Engineer specializing in -
 - Building RAG-based systems, chatbots, and intelligent assistants
 - Experienced in deploying AI systems using FastAPI, Docker, and cloud platforms
 - Focused on turning AI ideas into production-ready applications